iwsif/Golang/README.md

 Run:

-    go run scan.go(executable wiil be stored at /tmp)
+    go run scan.go(executable will be stored at /tmp)

 Build and Run: